lewagon/data-certification-api/README.md

 └── setup.py
 ```

-You can now open you favorite text editor and proceed with the challenges.
+Open your favourite text editor and proceed with the challenge.

 ## API challenge